friendlyshade/fsi/README.md

 # Friendly Shade Image Format
-Official repository for the FSI file format specification and basic IO implementation written in C++17.
+Official repository for the FSI file format specification and IO implementation written in C++17.

 ## Why?